splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

   splunk-otel-collector-chart/splunk-otel-collector
 ```

-## Install Splunk OpenTelemetry Collector with HELM for Splunk Observability
+## Install Splunk OpenTelemetry Collector with HELM for Splunk Observability for Kubernetes

 In order to run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the description presented below